Procurement/Contract Negotiation

 Alternative Dispute Resolution

-Ken has an extensive background in representing owners, contractors, and architect/engineers in multifaceted, complex disputes involving delays, disruption, and losses of efficiency; breach of contract for performance, scope of work, and payment; and complex multi-party insurance coverage issues.
-He has acted as the sole facilitator and sat on and chaired several dispute resolution boards involving projects ranging in size up to $1 billion.
+Ken has an extensive background in representing owners, contractors, and architect/engineers in complex, multifaceted disputes involving delays, disruption, and loss of efficiency; breaches of contracts for performance, scope of work, and payment; and complex multi-party insurance coverage issues.
+He has acted as the sole facilitator for and sat on and chaired numerous dispute resolution boards involving projects ranging in size up to $2 billion.

 Power Plant Construction